drinorselmanaj/adversary-emulation-with-mitre-att-and-ck/README.md

 - **Browse by Chapter**: Navigate to the folder corresponding to the chapter you are currently reading to find related resources.
 - **Clone the Repository**: To get a local copy of all files, clone this repository using Git.

+## Warning

+**IMPORTANT**: The contents of this repository are provided for **educational purposes only**.
+The tools, scripts, and techniques described are intended to support the learning outcomes and foster an understanding of cybersecurity practices within a controlled, legal environment.

+**Misuse of any tools or scripts provided in this repository without proper authorization is strictly forbidden**.
+Unauthorized access to computer systems is illegal and unethical.
+The user is responsible for complying with all applicable local, state, national, and international laws and regulations, including but not limited to those governing privacy, security, and telecommunications.

+You agree to use any resources contained in this repository ethically and in compliance with the law.
+The authors, contributors, and publishers of "Adversary Emulation with MITRE ATT&CK" and the contents of this repository assume no liability for any misuse of the materials provided herein.